snorez/srcinv/README.md

 For linux kernel, vmlinux and .ko are executable files.

+For a project that may generate more than one executable files, you need to modify the Makefile(s), and generate them one by one.

 ### Example, for linux kernel(4.14.x)
 + change to the target directory, `make mrproper`
 + prepare .config file, `make oldconfig`